 Depending on the texture of your hair, you can achieve crimped hair with braids and no heat (curly girls are more likely to have success).
 Try sleeping in mini braids, either in all of your hair, or just a few braids for accent.
-If you’re wondering how to style it in the morning, try a cool braided updo that shows off highlights.
+If you’re wondering how to style that pretty curls in the morning, try a cool braided updo that shows off highlights.

 #3: Unicorn Crown Updo